Kaabil

-The film follows a blind voiceover artist who becomes disillusioned when his wife faces injustice and dies.
+The film follows a blind dubbing artist who becomes disillusioned when his wife faces injustice and dies.
 He becomes a vigilante and decides to seek revenge against those responsible for his wife's death, while also dodging police with a cover that no one would believe a blind man can kill someone.
-Kaabil was released theatrically on 25 January 2017.
-Roshan received the Nomination of Filmfare Award for Best Actor for his performance at the 63rd Filmfare Awards.
-The film was commercially successful despite performing weakly upon its release in China in 2019.
+Kaabil was released theatrically on 25 January 2017, and received mixed reviews from critics.
+Roshan was nominated for the Filmfare Award for Best Actor for his performance at the 63rd Filmfare Awards.